Jan21493/Linkplay/persistent-hook.md

 --> if OK the variables shown below are added to NVRAM

 ## Verify settings
-You may verify the settings with the following command:
+You may verify the settings, because you it is easier to reinstall ***telnetd*** before you do the upgrade.
 ```
 telnet 10.1.1.38 (the IP address that was assigned to the device)